gonelli/critique/README.md

 ### Less difficult
 - Profile picture for blocked, followers, search, etc.
-- All movie search results
-- No duplicates on messages list view controller

 ### More difficult
-- Show first messages in chats without scrolling
 - Fix table view crash when quickly reloading**
 - No Internet Crash**